vfilby/blog.vincentfilby.com/site/content/post/20170110-ipad-guitar-rig-with-bias-and-tonelab/index.md

 +++
-title = "iPad Guitar Rig with Bias FX and ToneLab LE" date = "2017-01-10" tags = ['Music']
+title = "Bias FX on an iPad with ToneLab LE" date = "2017-01-10" tags = ['Music']
 +++